CondeNast/recipe_plugin/README.markdown

 1.3 Features Release

-* Print recipes from multi-recipe posts.
-* New instructions in zlrecipe-placeholder.png art.
+* Printing support for multiple recipes on a page
+* Button support for multiple recipes displayed on blog rolls
-* Print output copyright statement and URL implementation.
+* User-definable copyright statement or site promotion on print page
+* Optional recipe permalink displayed on print page
+* Support for multiple summary paragraphs

 Features that will be added in upcoming versions of the ZipList Recipe Plugin
 -----------------------------------------------------------------------------